langurmonkey/website-source/content/blog/2024/jujutsu.md

 ◆  zzzzzzzz root() 00000000
 ```

-We are now in the middle change.
+ Notice how there are no "detached HEAD" messages here, as `jj` is fine with modifying history.
+Even more, it will automatically rebase changes we make in the middle of our graph.
 If we do `ls`, we'll see that our file `b.txt` is not there.
 This makes sense, as we are back at the previous change.
 We can now even edit this change and get away with it!
 Let's do it.

 ```sh
 $ echo "More content for A." >> a.txt